dartmouth-cs52-16x/16X-git-map/docs/domain_setup.md

 ❓does anybody know what `127.0.0.1` is the address for?

-Lets check out what we have made: http://localhost:9000
+Lets check out what we have made in Chrome: http://localhost:9000

 ![](imgs//localhost.png)